afroditeapp/afrodite-backend/docs/api_usage.md

 It does not matter if image is accepted or not.
 Moderation requests have an unique id.
 That id can be accepted or not using `/media_admin/admin/moderation/handle_request/{request_id}`.

+#### Flagged profiles moderation

+Admin can get next page of flagged profiles with HTTP GET to `/profile_api/admin/moderation/page/next`.
+The profiles will be handled with HTTP POST to `/profile_api/admin/moderfation/handle_flagged/{account_id}`.

+#### Flagged chat moderation

+Admin can get next page of flagged chats with HTTP GET to `/chat_api/admin/moderation/page/next`.
+The profiles will be handled with HTTP POST to `/chat_api/admin/moderfation/handle_flagged/{chat_id}`.